 - A postal code is used in a city, while a ZIP code is used in countries.

-- A ZIP code is considered primarily as a longer version of the postal code, as defined by the Oxford Dictionary.
+- A ZIP code is considered a more extended version of the postal code primarily, as defined by the Oxford Dictionary.

-These two terms ZIP code and Postal code belong to the same family but there are differences in these two.
-The difference between ZIP and Postal code has been mentioned above to help to create a clear understanding of how they differ and therefore help people to know how they work and what exactly is happening between them.
+These two terms, ZIP code and Postal code, belong to the same family, but there are differences between these two.
+The difference between the ZIP and Postal code mentioned above is to help create a clear understanding of how they differ and help people know how they work and what is happening between them.

 The most advanced barcode was formulated later in 1963 to specifically help identify specific cities, homes, businesses, and other government agencies.
-The new model has been formulated to allow more accurate position identification compared to the previous model.
+The new model was developed to allow more accurate position identification than the previous model.

 By contrast, postal codes were introduced in the United Kingdom between 1959 and 1974, after which they were adopted in other English-speaking countries.
-The main function of postal codes is to designate a specific place with an address or a single main delivery unit.
+The primary function of postal codes is to designate a specific place with an address or a single central delivery unit.